IE1 Ireland Group ToursSEARCH TOUR

 In the capital city of Dublin, it is the iconic buildings such as the Trinity College with ninth-century Book of Kells, an illuminated manuscript that is a masterwork of Western calligraphy and is widely regarded as Ireland's finest national treasure, that capture the imagination of most travellers.
 The college was founded by Queen Elizabeth I in an effort to civilize the country, and since its doors were opened the likes Jonathan Swift, Oscar Wilde, Bram Stoker, and Samuel Beckett have become noted alumni.

-Never far from pub nor a cathedral, the country’s most magnificent church we’ll discover on our Ireland group tours is also found in the capital.
+Never far from pub nor a cathedral, the country's most magnificent church we will discover on our Ireland group tours is also found in the capital.
 St. Patrick's Cathedral, which is said to be the earliest Christian site in Ireland, is where St. Patrick baptized converts.
 The present building was built between 1191 and 1270 but recent connections with Jonathan Swift of "Gulliver" fame, has made this an important literary pilgrimage as well.

 Out of the city, one truly starts to understand why Ireland group tours remain so popular.
 In the southernmost point of Ireland, at Healy Pass, have your cameras at the ready for some breathtaking scenery across the Caha Mountains that divide counties Cork and Kerry.